-1.5 Conclusion
+1.6 Conclusion

 pyconll allows for easy CoNLL-U loading, traversal, and serialization.
 Developers can define their own transformation or analysis of the loaded CoNLL-U data, and pyconll handles all the parsing and serialization logic.
-There are still some parts of the library that are not covered here such as the Tree data structure, loading files from network, and error handling, but the information on this page will get developers through the most important use cases.
+There are still some parts of the library that are not covered here such as the Tree data structure, loading files from resources other than files, and error handling, but the information on this page will get developers through the most important use cases.